Gnosis-Builders/Resources/README.md

 **[2] Build with POAP**

 **Project Description:** POAP is a hub for Web3-native communities.
 At POAP, we can help bring your visionary Web3 project to life by identifying the most suitable user base and giving you exposure to expand your community.
 Plus, building with POAP can take your project to the next level by giving you access to new clients and opportunities to scale your business.
-Therefore, this topic allows you to propose your own ideas to build on POAP.
+Therefore, this topic allows you to propose your ideas to build on POAP.

 **Resources:**
   * [Build with POAP](https://poap.xyz/builders)